KaaustaaubShankar/MistralOCR/README.md

-# Financial Metrics Extraction and Piotroski F-Score Calculation
+# Financial Metrics Extraction and Piotroski F-Score Calculation with MistralOCR

 This project automates financial data extraction from PDFs, processes it with OCR (using Mistral OCR), and calculates key financial ratios and the Piotroski F-score.